jui2020/SPM/README.md

 * In week 5 learned about different types of routers in React and the steps to install it in the react app is : type npm i react-router-dom

+    2 week update remaining

+* In week 8 started working on hooks got more clear about useState hooks by making an app as task 1 that is TODOs list